 - Re-affirm that there are plenty of good people out there

-- Recognize old patterns — which weren’t what I thought they were!
+- Turns out, my patterns weren’t what I thought they were!

 8 Above all, trust yourself!